-This course is a one semester combination of Precalculus Algebra and Precalculus Trigonometry intended for superior students.
-The course covers the following topics: the algebra of functions (including polynomial, rational, exponential, and logarithmic functions), systems of equations and inequalities, quadratic inequalities, and the binomial theorem, as well as the study of trigonometric (circular functions) and inverse trigonometric functions, and includes extensive work with trigonometric identities and trigonometric equations, vectors, complex numbers, DeMoivre's Theorem, and polar coordinates.
+This course is a one-semester accelerated combination of Precalculus Algebra (MTH 112) and Precalculus Trigonometry (MTH 113).
+This course is intended for students with a strong background in college preparatory mathematics.
+The course includes the algebra of functions (including polynomial, rational, exponential, and logarithmic functions) as well as the study of trigonometric functions and inverse trigonometric functions.
+This course also includes extensive work with trigonometric identies, equations, and formulas; vectors, complex numbers, polar graphs.
 Code A